Close icon

 • Campus address

-Sheffield Hallam University, City Campus, Howard Street, Sheffield, Sheffield, S1 1WB, England
+Sheffield Hallam University, City Campus, Howard Street, Sheffield, South Yorkshire, S1 1WB, United Kingdom

-Sheffield is a diverse student city in the centre of the UK and home to over 60,000 students from all over the world.
+Sheffield is a diverse student city in the centre of the UK that is home to over 60,000 students from all over the world.

 Sheffield Hallam's relationships with top international companies helps students access internships and build connections for their future career.